 How to make a gnome

-Here’s the video that shows all the steps I took to make the gnome.
+Here’s the video tutorial that shows all the steps I took to make the gnome.
 I didn’t take pictures throughout so don’t miss the video.

-You’ll see that I made the hat pattern way too big.
+You’ll see that I made the gnome hat pattern way too big.
 I could have made a smaller pattern with a compass but I just didn’t have one on hand.
 I found it easier to just adjust it as I needed and cut the excess.

 Don’t miss any DIY videos, sign up to my YouTube channel by clicking here: